Takao Omori: Pro Wrestling Zero1-Max (2004–2008)

 In 2004, he joined Pro Wrestling ZERO1-MAX, where he was one of the strong native competitors along with (fellow Hamaguchi Dojo classmate) Shinjiro Otani.
 He has feuded with old team mate Yoshihiro Takayama, resulting in many bloody battles and disqualifications.
 On March 8, 2007, he and Manabu Nakanishi lost the ZERO1-MAX Intercontinental Tag Team Championship to Yoshihiro Takayama and Kohei Sato.
 On March 31, 2007, he defeated Steve Corino for the AWA Superstars of Wrestling World Heavyweight Championship, becoming a three-time champion.
 Nearly seven months to the day Omori won the AWA World Heavyweight championship, he would lose the title to Masato Tanaka.
 On August 16, 2008 Omori announced that he was leaving ZERO1-MAX and taking a break from pro wrestling.

 New Japan Pro-Wrestling (2009–2010)

 This break would not last long, as Omori appeared at a New Japan Pro-Wrestling show on March 15, 2009 to revive his team with Manabu Nakanishi.
 He also participated in the 2009 G1 Climax, pulling off two impressive victories in his first two matches by defeating both IWGP Heavyweight Champion Hiroshi Tanahashi and eventual tournament winner Togi Makabe.
 In January 2010 Omori announced his semi-retirement.

-Freelancing (2010–2011)
+Freelancing (2010–2011; 2024 - Present)

 Since semi-retiring, Omori had been wrestling select shows in various promotions, both mainstream and independent.
 In 2011, he has been wrestling semi-regularly with All Japan Pro Wrestling.
 Following the 2011 World's Strongest Tag Determination League, Omori appealed to Keiji Mutoh to officially join All Japan and Mutoh granted the request, officially rejoining All Japan.

+In 2024, Omori would begin wrestling on a freelance basis more frequently.
+This would include matches in Japanese Independent promotions like Extreme Fighting Stage COMBO, Asian Pro Wrestling and Pro Wrestling KAGEKI.
+In 2025 after a 10 month hiatus he returned at New York based independent promotion Wrestling Is Now, where he was brought in as the main attraction for Wrestling Is Now: NO FEAR DAY.
+On the event he teamed up with Bull James and PJ Savage in a winning effort against Joel Maximo, Adrian Santos and Carlos Billetes of La Casa, the promotion's top heel stable.
+This was his first match in the United States since 2006.